JamesYang76/stuff/README.md

 ### `npm run start:dev`

-This will run the index.js file in our dist folder and then restart every time an update is made to a file in the dist directory.
+This will run the index.js file in our dist folder and then restart every time an update is made to a file in the dist directory.\
+`bundle.js` is supposed to be made in `public/`

 ### `npm run test`